AdobeDocs/analytics-platform.es-ES/help/analysis-workspace/export/export-cloud.md

 * Una lista de todos los archivos entregados

-* El tamaño de cada archivo

-* La marca de tiempo de cada archivo
+* La suma de comprobación MD5 de cada archivo

 <!-- add in  what the file name, structure, and file format will be -->